consumr-project/cp/README.md

 ### test

-the following targes are available: `test-e2e`, `test-integration`, `test-unit`, and `test` which triggers the first three.  the e2e tests require that webdriver be runnig which can be done with `make test-start-webdriver`. the integration tests require the server to be running and a `TEST_SERVICE_URL` environment variable to be declared pointing to the root of the server
+the following targes are available: `test-e2e`, `test-integration`, `test-unit`, and `test` which triggers the last two.  the e2e tests require that webdriver be runnig which can be done with `make test-start-webdriver`. the integration tests require the server to be running and a `TEST_SERVICE_URL` environment variable to be declared pointing to the root of the server